What is Preposition in English Grammar?

 Phrase Preposition

-Phrase Prepositions (or Prepositional Phrases) contains a preposition, an object and any modifier (optional) in the sentence.
+Phrase Prepositions (or Prepositional Phrases) contain a preposition, an object and any modifier (optional) in the sentence.

 For example on time, at home, on the floor, before class, etc.